You’ve got my best advice for starting a business on the side. Now, take that advice and a teeny bit more to make this your best year yet:

 Start meal planning by searching Pinterest or Google for a handful of simple recipes specifically tailored to meal prepping so you can make multiple meals at once.
 Keep making easy recipes until you do so efficiently or until you’re sick of ’em.
 Or get together each week with a friend who knows how to cook and have fun meal prepping together.
 Bonus points for meatless meals to save even more money.

 Check out Rainbow Plant Life on YouTube for lots of delicious, affordable meatless recipes that are meal-planning friendly.

 Depending on the type of business you start, you may or may not end up getting more exercise.
 If you’re a desk jockey in your day job and you start a side business doing the same kind of work like I did, then you could end up living an almost entirely sedentary existence.
 Don’t do that.

 Set alarms on your phone or computer to remind you to move periodically or set an alert on your wearable fitness tracker (if you have one).
-Schedule walks daily or yoga or whatever kind of movement you enjoy.
+Schedule walks daily or whatever kind of movement you enjoy.
 Write them on your calendar like you would any other appointment.

 If you’re already getting a lot of movement in because you started a business that requires physical activity, then make time for stretching and relaxation.

 Everyone deserves (regular) breaks, so make those happen, too.
 In fact, maybe make it a Yoga with Adriene break, which is what I do when I need 15 min to myself.

 Start taking action by sharing with friends and family what your goals are and what you’re committed to doing to achieve ’em because accountability and community can be quite motivating.